 This algorithm is a linear curve which offers higher controlled speed in the low speed end of the curve.
 This is similar to some Lenz type decoders.
 CVs 153 & 154 offer control of the P and I factors of Algorithm 2.
-By default this algorithm is set with P and I values of 215 and 129 respectively.
+Please check the CV table for the default values applied in this decoder.
 Note that CVI0 (BEMF cut off) also affects motor control performance.